 Think about the definition of resilience: toughness and capacity to recover quickly from difficulties.
 That’s great if, say, your new product was delayed a few months and pausing didn’t hurt the bottom line.
 It’s a temporary problem: you weather a storm and return to normal when skies clear.
 You bounce back.

 But that’s definitely not what we’re experiencing.
 This is a tsunami, not a storm.
 The force of the COVID-19 is mowing down everything in sight.
 And there are ripple effects.

 That means you have to make your business elastic.
-Digital transformation is how you get there: Technology is the engine, and your people are drivers.
-Companies merely talking the talk without action, had their dysfunction exposed these last six months.
+Digital transformation is how you get there — technology is the engine, and your people are drivers.
+Companies merely talking the talk had their dysfunction exposed in the past year.
 The result isn’t pretty.